Oracle Database 11g Release 2 runs on the BS2000/OSD operating system.

 ORASID environment variable.

-The database administrator should not modify the
+The database administrator must not modify the

 ORAENV file while the Oracle Database is running.